COGS18/COGS18.github.io/_build/html/_sources/assets/intro/projects/overview.md

 - Uses appropriate code constructs (operators, conditionals, loops, error handling, etc)
 - Code is organized into functions (necessary) and/or classes (optional)
   - You do not necessarily need to use classes (only if they make sense for the project)
-  - Must include at least:
-    - 3 original functions
+  - Must include at least 3 original functions or methods
-    - OR 2 orginal classes, each with at least 1 method
-    - OR 2 original functions + 1 original class
 - The code executes, without raising any errors, on expected inputs
 - There is a clear modular organization to the code